LASER-UMASS/CS320/collegeregistrationsystem-python/README.md

 Here are the step-by-step instructions:

+1. Change into the CS320/collegeregistrationsystem-python folder

-1. Set the python path to be able to find the application and its test suite:
+2. Set the python path to be able to find the application and its test suite:

     `export PYTHONPATH=$PWD` on MacOS/Linux

     `$env:PYTHONPATH="$PWD"` on Windows (Powershell)

-2. Create a new testing virtual environment:
+3. Create a new testing virtual environment:

     `python -m venv env_testing`

-3. Activate the testing virtual environment:
+4. Activate the testing virtual environment:

     `source env_testing/bin/activate` on MacOS/Linux

     `env_testing\Scripts\Activate` on Windows (Powershell)

-4. Install the testing build dependencies:
+5. Install the testing build dependencies:

     `pip install -r requirements.txt`